eigenreza/agentic-financial-risk-assistant/docs/mcp_architecture.md

 Each tool accepts a typed input, calls the corresponding function in `src/risk/`, and returns a structured output dict containing:

-- `tool` — tool name and version
+- `tool`, tool name and version
-- `inputs` — echoed input parameters
+- `inputs`, echoed input parameters
-- `outputs` — computed results with human-readable formatted values
+- `outputs`, computed results with human-readable formatted values
-- `metadata` — assumptions, limitations, and observation count
+- `metadata`, assumptions, limitations, and observation count

 | Tool name | Underlying function | What it computes |
 |---|---|---|